 Cart abandonment rates fell in Q3 2013 with 1.6% fewer shoppers leaving their purchase at the till compared with the previous quarter.
-Taken from a consolidation of statistics from 200 global brands, our Quarterly Infographic looks at all the key cart abandonment stats in Q3 2013:
+Taken from a consolidation of statistics from 200 global brands, our Quarterly Infographic looks at all the key cart abandonment statistics in Q3 2013:

 One of the most interesting trends from the last quarter is the tendency for high abandonment rates during ‘lunchtime’ periods.
 You can almost picture consumers using a few stolen minutes of their lunch to browse online for purchases in time for the weekend (new shoes for the weekend gals?) and then abandoning the purchase as the time comes to get back to work.